schmelto/abap/README.md

 ENDFUNCTION.
 ```
-In here we generate a new object from a global class in which our futher coding will be placed.
+In here we generate a new object from a global class in which our further coding will be placed.

 ```abap
 DATA(zcl_fi_edi_payext_2441) = NEW zcl_fi_edi_payext_2441( ).